python-tap/tappy/docs/producers.rst

    class TestFoo(unittest.TestCase):

        def test_identity(self):
-           '''Test numeric equality as an example.'''
+           """Test numeric equality as an example."""
            self.assertTrue(1 == 1)

 The class will create a file named ``TestFoo.tap`` containing the following.